Ivaylo-Kirov/RTapi/README.md

-axios get api > component did mount puts it into state > render waits until it's ready and maps it into <li>s > return then includes the array with <li>s inside <ul>
+axios get api > component did mount puts it into state > render waits until it's ready and maps it into LIs > return then includes the array with LIs inside UL